synerjay/Heya-Music-Social/README.md

 <img src="https://github.com/synerjay/Heya-Music-Social/blob/main/github/heyamusiclogo.png?raw=true" />

-## Heya Music Social App
+# Heya Music Social

-A social network that lets users see what songs their friends are listening to.
-Utilizing the open sourced Spotify API, clients are able to search any songs to their profiles stored in PostgreSQL.
+A social network app that lets users see what songs their friends are listening to.
+Utilizing the open sourced Spotify Web API, clients are able to search any songs to their profiles stored in PostgreSQL.
 User avatars and images are stored using AWS S3.
-Although it uses Spotify API to fetch music data, a Spotify account is NOT necessary to be registered in the social network.
+Although it uses Spotify API to fetch music data, a Spotify account is NOT necessary to sign up in the social network.

 ## Landing page